-Revision History

-Version Date Accepted

-June 1, 2006

-1.1 December 1, 2006

-1.2 February, 2007

-1.3 April, 2007

-1.4 July, 2007

-1.5 June 2009

-1.6 July 2009

-1.7 February 10, 2011

 1.0 Background

 The first Global Standards Collaboration (GSC) meeting was hosted by the Communications Alliance’s predecessor in Melbourne Australia in 1994.
-The GSC builds upon the cooperative efforts started at the Interregional Telecommunications Standards Conference (ITSC) and brings together senior representatives of the Participating Standards Organizations (PSOs) and the ITU to discuss areas of mutual interest.
-The Heads of Delegation (HoDs) of each PSO and the ITU meet via teleconference several times prior to each GSC to discuss strategic direction of the upcoming meeting.
+The GSC builds upon the cooperative efforts started at the Interregional Telecommunications Standards Conference (ITSC) and brings together senior representatives of the Participating Standards Organizations (PSOs) and the International Telecommunication Union (ITU) (“GSC Members” (see section 3.0)) to discuss areas of mutual interest.
+The Heads of Delegation (HoDs) of each GSC Member meet via teleconference several times prior to each GSC to discuss strategic direction of the upcoming meeting.
 From time to time, decisions are made either at the teleconference or at the GSC itself that alter the rules, administration or function of GSC meetings.

 The GSC does not have a permanent secretariat.
 Each GSC meeting is hosted by one or more of the PSOs or the ITU.
 The host is rotated so all PSOs and the ITU have an equal opportunity to host the event.
 The host provides a secretariat to manage the particular event.
 GSC has evolved over the years to incorporate new PSOs and Observers.